pmcfernandes/crystalhd/README.md

     cd crystalhd/driver/linux
     sudo make install

-Btw this instructions referred to http://knowledge.evot.biz/documentation/how-to-compile-and-install-the-broadcom-crystal-hd-hardware-decoder-bcm70012-70015-driver-on-ubuntu and fixed some issues appeared using a patch from M25 user at https://bbs.archlinux.org/viewtopic.php?pid=1253622#p1253622

 So, the sources on this repository are updated with the fixes and patches in order to make your life easier.